Minnesota Tenant-Landlord Law

-- The collection of security deposits in Minnesota isn’t required, but most landlords require them to prove a tenant’s financial stability and guarantee a payment for damaged property.
+- Collection of security deposits: The collection of security deposits in Minnesota isn’t required, but most landlords require them to prove a tenant’s financial stability and guarantee a payment for damaged property.

-- There is no limit on what a landlord may charge for a deposit.
+- Security deposit limit: There is no limit on what a landlord may charge for a deposit.

-- There are not statutes regarding separate accounts, but the tenant is owed 1% interest annually from the first month’s payment to the last.
+- Seperate accounts for security deposit: There are not statutes regarding separate accounts, but the tenant is owed 1% interest annually from the first month’s payment to the last.
 (Minn.
 Stat.
 Ann. §§ 504B.178)

-- The funds must be returned within 21 days of the tenant moving out, or within 5 days of the date the tenant vacates the building or dwelling due to the legal condemnation of the property.
+- Returning the security deposit: Must be returned within 21 days of the tenant moving out, or within 5 days of the date the tenant vacates the building or dwelling due to the legal condemnation of the property.
 (Minn.
 Stat.
 Ann. §§ 504B.178)

 Rent and Late Fees

-- There are no statutes regarding when rent is due (at the beginning of the month or the end) or grace periods.
+- Rent is due: There are no statutes regarding when rent is due (at the beginning of the month or the end) or grace periods.

-- Landlords may accept rent in any form.
+- Paying rent: Landlords may accept rent in any form.

-- If late fees are included in the lease, it must not exceed 8% of the of the overdue rent payment.
+- Late fees: If late fees are included in the lease, it must not exceed 8% of the of the overdue rent payment.
 (Minn.
 Stat.
 Ann. §§ 504B.177)

-- If a property has 12 or more resident units, a written lease agreement is required for each tenant.
+- Conditions under which written lease is required: If a property has 12 or more resident units, a written lease agreement is required for each tenant.
 (Minn.
 Stat.
 Ann. §§ 504B.111)

-- The tenant is allowed to withhold rent if the property is uninhabitable, but the funds must be placed in an escrow account and follow certain rules listed here
+- Withholding rent: The tenant is allowed to withhold rent if the property is uninhabitable, but the funds must be placed in an escrow account and follow certain rules listed here

 Notices and Entry